drug-design/course/docs/chapters/3d-qsar.md

 ### CoMASA

-CoMASA (comparative molecular active site analysis, developed by T. Kotani et al.) is a method replacing the 3D regular grid points of the lattice by a small number of "representative points" selected by cluster analysis (tree-variable multivariate).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/comasa-be83e678'><i class='fa fa-play' aria-hidden='true'></i></button>CoMASA (comparative molecular active site analysis, developed by T. Kotani et al.) is a method replacing the 3D regular grid points of the lattice by a small number of "representative points" selected by cluster analysis (tree-variable multivariate).
 No alignment of the molecules is needed and the method is very rapid (e.g. for the 31 steroid benchmark, only 92 representative points are sufficient, instead of the 7200 grid points normally used in CoMSIA).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[benchmark]: A dataset by which the validity of a method can be measured and judged.